Alumni Book Club

 Seattle Arts & Lectures

 UWAA members and book club participants save 20% on tickets for all events in the Seattle Arts & Lectures 2025/26 season!
-This includes Stephen Graham Jones‘s talk on March 30, right as we are finishing up his new novel, “The Buffalo Hunter Hunter.”
 Use the code UWAA20 to save on in-person and online passes.
+See the calendar of events.

 Barnes & Noble at University Book Store

 Seattle-area readers, have you checked out how University Book Store is partnering with Barnes & Noble to expand their General Books department?
-Book clubbers can save 20% on “The Four Winds” when they visit the Barnes & Noble at University Book Store location and mention the UW Alumni Book Club discount at checkout.
+Book clubbers can save 20% on “Chronicles from the Land of the Happiest People on Earth” when they visit the Barnes & Noble at University Book Store location and mention the UW Alumni Book Club discount at checkout.

 University Libraries